 The ranking process used in this workshop - first ranking vaccine candidates against individual criteria and then developing aggregate rankings for both importance and feasibility criteria - provides a critical foundation for the NVI prioritization.
 Though the ultimate vaccine prioritization decisions will occur following discussion and group decision-making process, aggregate rankings for both importance and feasibility criteria enables participants to easily compare the results of the evidence generation across vaccines to inform final decision-making.
+A model facilitating these calculations is provided ("2.1 NVI-PST - Phase 2 - Ranking Calculations model").
 As included in the description of the Workshop 2 agenda and facilitation process below, this includes the following steps: